Being A Student In South Korea: 2016 vs 2017

-At the present time approximately 86% of young people in Korea embark on a period of higher education study.
-This is primarily due to the increase in early education between 1975 and 1990 which has resulted in the growth that you see today, particularly in relation to university education.
+At present, approximately 86% of young people in Korea embark on a period of higher education study.
+This is primarily due to the increase in early education between 1975 and 1990, which has resulted in the growth that you see today.
 These changes have resulted from economic growth, increasing value placed on a good education, government policies and general attitudes that now promote educational attainment.

-Although competition to join university was high, a quarter of graduates under the age of 30 remained unemployed.
+Although competition to join university is high, a quarter of graduates under the age of 30 remained unemployed.

 Programs of Study

-Recently, the Korean government have announced a significant support package for overseas students offering scholarships, provisions for accommodation, part time jobs and most importantly, employment once students graduate.
+Recently, the Korean government has announced a significant support package for overseas students offering scholarships, provisions for accommodation, part-time jobs and most importantly, employment once students graduate.

-Upon entry to university in Korea, international students will have to provide sufficient evidence that they can fund their tuition fees as well as living expenses and accommodation during the course of their study.
+Upon entry to university in Korea, international students will have to provide sufficient evidence that they can fund their tuition fees as well as living expenses and accommodation during their study.

-In terms of society in general, South Korea is a safe country, although the usual crimes, theft, assault and burglary do occur in some cities.
-Security is strict in Korea so crime is rare.
+Regarding society in general, South Korea is a safe country, although the usual crimes; theft, assault, and burglary do occur in some cities.
+Security is strict in Korea, so crime is relatively rare.